Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Geography/Baedoor_Continent/Rossevette_Islands/Cities/Ascaron.md

 them to local architecture.
 This is specifically seen in Ascaron's walls being heavily baedoorian, with only one segment rebuilt after it fell into disrepair.

-+ Ascaron holds the biggest baedoorian bank's building?
++ Ascaron holds the biggest baedoorian bank's building? [should figure out what banking system baedoorians hold, so we can either put Baedoorian Bank or e.g. Calgori Bank there, depending how many and what kind of banks baedoorian use]

 ### [Ascaron Hotel]
 | ![](/Assets/Culture/Architecture/latoka_ascaron_hotel.png) | ![](/Assets/Culture/Architecture/latoka_ascaron_hotel_2.jpg) |